- Write, address and mail a letter they wrote.

 Step 1.
-Download the Envelope Template.
-Distribute copies to your class, and then demonstrate how to assemble it.
-Provide students with paper or cards that will fit in the assembled envelopes.
+Download the Stationery Template.
+Distribute copies to your class, and then demonstrate how to cut out the card and assemble the envelope.

 Step 2.
 Now it is time for students to write and design the final version of their letters.
-If you completed lessons 1, 2 and 3, (Writing Letters of Encouragement, Writing Letters to a Favorite Author and Celebrating Unusual Holidays With Letter Writing) they should choose one of the three letters they drafted.
-Tell students to have fun and be creative: They can illustrate their cards any way they wish.
+If you completed other lessons in the unit, students should choose one of the letters they drafted.
+Tell students to have fun and be creative: They can color and design their cards any way they wish.

 Step 3.
 Hand out the Final Project Checklist printable and review it with the class.
 Students may assess their own letters using the list, or students could use the list for peer review.